 Diversification of supply

 Until the cloud came along, it made sense for enterprises to use a limited quantity of suppliers simply for efficiency.
-However, the range of suppliers could broaden as firms are able to find viable solutions on-the-fly.
+However, the range of suppliers could broaden as firms can find viable solutions on the fly.

 Community clouds could allow various organizations to do business through a mutually agreeable platform (generally stunted but could progress).

-Finally, the cloud has injected power into the ability of speech-to-text applications to accurately transcribe a wide pool of users.
+Finally, the cloud has injected power into the ability of speech-to-text applications to accurately transcribe a vast pool of users.